-An amazing man who was a Holocaust survivor ( in hiding near Anne Frank), and went on to become a leading theoretical physicist working for 11 years with Albert Einstein.
+An amazing man who was a Holocaust survivor (in hiding near Anne Frank), and went on to become a leading theoretical physicist working for 11 years with Albert Einstein.
 A great dad.
 I miss him.

-As a kid he explained to me, when I asked him what his job was, that he explored the building blocks of the universe.
+As a kid, he explained to me, when I asked him what his job was, that he explored the building blocks of the universe.
 And then went on to explain that even my body was made out of atoms.

 That tripped me out at 6 years old, believe me.

 But that moment was the first seed of Committed Impulse.
-Part of the CI work is to experience the actual movements in our body without labelling them as good or bad.
+Part of the CI work is to experience the actual movements in our body without labeling them as good or bad.
 And those movements – at their core – are atoms moving about within our body.

 We experience those movements as emotions.

 Emotions are simply atoms vibrating at different frequencies within our bodies.
 That’s it.

 Here’s how this applies to Committed Impulse…

 Someone new to CI may report that they experience anxiety when performing.
 They also may report tightness in their body, followed by a mental drama.
 This kind of experience typically makes creating very challenging.